Elmwood Park High School (Illinois)

-Elmwood Park High School, or EPHS, is a public four-year high school located in River Grove, Illinois, a western suburb of Chicago, Illinois, in the United States.
+Elmwood Park High School, or EPHS, is a public four-year high school located in Elmwood Park, Illinois, a western suburb of Chicago, Illinois, in the United States.
 It is part of Elmwood Park Community Unit School District 401.

 About EPHS

-Elmwood Park High School is a four-year comprehensive high school located in River Grove, Illinois.
+Elmwood Park High School is a four-year comprehensive high school located in Elmwood Park, Illinois.
 Students are all residents of Elmwood Park.

 Opened for classes in 1954, Elmwood Park now has an enrollment of approximately 950 students with approximately 225 students in the senior class.
 Follow-up studies indicate that approximately 90% of the graduates have continued their education beyond high school.

 Accreditation

 Elmwood Park High School is fully accredited by the North Central Association of Colleges and Schools and the Illinois State Board of Education.

 Faculty

 The school has a professional staff of 70 certified personnel.

 National Honor Society

 Elmwood Park High School is chartered as the Harold Grothen Chapter of the National Honor Society of Secondary Schools.